 • Ensure the park design process considers the park’s location in a wind tunnel and proximity to Spadina Avenue, which generates noise in the area.

 In this phase of the community engagement process, the project team worked off the outcomes of Community Engagement Phase 1 to develop two design options for the new park.
-These design options were presented to the community for feedback, which will be used to develop a preferred design for the park.
+These design options were presented to the community for feedback, which informed the development of a preferred design for the park.

 Design Options